Morgan-Potter/Morgan-Potter.github.io/docs/_posts/2022-02-21-Logic gates and boolean logic.markdown

 * A D flip-flop takes an SR flip-flop and combines SR to one switch with a NOT gate on R. Assuming the clock sends a positive pulse - if D is on, S=1 and R=0, which sets Q to 1.
 IF D is off, S=0 and R=1, which resets Q to 0.

 * An SR Flip Flop is one of the most basic flip-flops, and is the foundation to T and D flip-flops.
 If S (set) is on, R is off, and the clock is on - Q will be set to 1.
 If R (reset) is on, S is off, and the clock is on, Q will reset to 0.

+Knowing flip-flops helps to understand the fundamentals of RAM, and how a physical bit is flipped from a 1 to a 0.